Zgrxxx/Seminay-AI/README.md

 If you wish, you can change it later by entering a different key in the settings.

-If you wish, you can change it later by entering a different key in the settings.

 You can start the conversation either by speaking into the microphone right away or by double-clicking the capsule to type your message in the text field that appears.
 Gemini will only respond via voice.

 As I mentioned, I tried to keep it quite minimal.
 Features like screen capture, camera, etc., have been removed.
 It is strictly for voice-based responses and chatting.
 (However, they might be added in the future if requested.)